Customer not paying invoice? Here are the 12 most common excuses

 Generally, this will delay payment for around a year or two – but some contracts will extend delays for up to ten years or more!
 As a payee though, it’s important to ensure you are shown contractual proof; our team of in-house quantity surveyors are uniquely qualified to assist with this through ‘Offsite Collect’.

-Customer not paying for building work – Excuse 5.
+Customer not paying invoice? – Excuse 5.

 “You’ve just missed this week/month’s payment.”